New Jersey Statute – Grandparent Visitation

 On appeal, the Appellate Division disagreed with the Trial Court.
 The Supreme Court found that the Major’s claim of a long-term relationship with their grandchild was enough to be given the ability to proceed with the claim for visitation.
 The Appellate Division held that the lower court should have denied the mother’s motion to dismiss the case and given the grandparents the chance to fulfill their burden of proof and show that without visitation the grandchild would be harmed.

 In order to provide the opportunity to prove their case, the court discussed the case of R.K. v.
 D.L.
 In R.K., the court laid out a case management system whereby grandparents could make their case for visitation.
 As applied to Moriarty, the court stated that first the judge should determine whether a case is complex or not.
 If the case is complex, initial and final case management conferences should be held.
 If the case is not complex, it may be dismissed without case management conferences.
 If the grandparent wishes for the case to be considered complex, they may file a “non-conforming complaint” where they will present their case showing harm to the grandchild, addressing the factors mandated by the Grandparent Visitation Statute.
 The parent will also file a pleading, and the court will then be in a better position to determine whether discovery and expert testimony is required in the case.

 The landscape of grandparent rights in NJ is a complex one.
-If you need assistance with grandparent rights in New Jersey, please call the Law Offices of Peter Van Aulen for a free consultation.
+If you need assistance with grandparent rights in New Jersey, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.

 New Jersey Grandparent Visitation Statute – N.J.S.A.
 9:2-7.1